Stone-Codes/code-challenge-poll/Readme.md

 ### Minor Notes
 - Didnt adjust the navbar much, but it works fine right now
 - Nothing added to the "Home" page
+- Could further reduce duplication with the card layout by creation even more reusable components between question / answer page